Suraporn/Suraporn/README.md

 ## Hi there 👋
 I am Nate Puangpanbut, and I am from Bangkok, Thailand.

-I am currntly a gradueate student in the Master of Data Science program (MDS) at the University of British Columbia (UBC), Vancouver, Canada, and I am graduating in this July 2023.
+I am currntly a gradueate student in the [Master of Data Science program (MDS)](https://masterdatascience.ubc.ca/programs/vancouver) at the University of British Columbia (UBC), Vancouver, Canada, and I am graduating in this July 2023.
-Also, hoding another Master in Electrical Engineering specialized in Control Systems from the University of Southern California (USC), Los Angeles, USA.
+Also, hoding another [Master in Electrical Engineering specialized in Control Systems](https://minghsiehece.usc.edu/) from the University of Southern California (USC), Los Angeles, USA.

 ## Work Experience 🧑🏻‍💻
-5+ years of experience as a Data Scientist Team Leader managing a team of 5 data scientists.
-Enhanced business competitiveness and improved business decision-making through various projects, demonstrating expertise in applied machine learning and data analytics.
-Proven track record in leading analytics projects to transform a company into a data-driven company and supported business KPIs and goals, resulting in savings of $7.37 million.
+5+ years of experience as a Data Scientist Team Leader.
+Enhanced business competitiveness and improved business decision-making through various projects, demonstrating expertise in applied machine learning and data analytics. **Proven track record in leading analytics projects to transform a company into a data-driven company and supported business KPIs and goals, resulting in savings of $7.37 million**.

 My previous projects :
 - Price Forecasting